1. Home

 3. Private van insurance

-Private van insurance
+Compare private van insurance

-Private van insurance covers your vehicle for personal use only.
-This is also known as social, domestic or pleasure in insurance classes of use.
-It’s suitable for personal use of vans and other light goods vehicles (LGVs), like pick-up trucks.
-This includes commuting too as long as it's classed as not for commercial or business purposes.
+It's suitable for personal use of vans and other light goods vehicles (LGVs), like pick-up trucks.
+This includes commuting as long as it's not classed as for commercial or business purposes.

 Insuring a van for private use could be for you if you own a van that's used for anything other than business use.
-But there are a few things to consider about how you use your van, and what's actually covered under private use.

 Tick

-Private usage includes:
+Private usage can include:

 • Holidays